 Don’t Take it Personally — Even if you write the best message in the world, there will still be a few matches who won’t get back to you.
 Don’t take it personally.
 These are people who simply have no interest in genealogy or meeting genetic matches, and had their DNA tested for their own, personal, other reasons.
 Every now and then, a message may get lost in the ether of the Internet on its way to its recipient, or your match may not log into the DNA database often, which may mean it takes months or a year or more for them to receive your message.
 It could also simply be that they saw your message and meant to get back to you, but life got in the way and they forgot.

 Don’t Stalk Your Matches — It can be tempting to keep sending message after message when someone doesn’t respond, hoping that this time you will craft a message that will grab their interest.
-After all, that person may be the key to breaking down your brick wall, or obtaining other important genealogical information.
-But, think how you would want to be treated in the same circumstances.
+After all, that person may be the key to breaking down your brick wall or obtaining other important genealogical information.
+But, think about how you would want to be treated in the same circumstances.
 People have their own reasons for not responding to messages on DNA platforms.
 Respect them.
 If you keep messaging them, they are not more likely to respond, they are less likely to.
 They may even report you to the database for harassment, and you will lose your privileges there.
 Remember, there are always other matches with connections to the ancestral lines you are researching.
 Don’t focus on one person who doesn’t want to be contacted.
 Find someone else in that line who does.
 Keep doing DNA match contacting the right way, and you will get the responses, and hopefully answers, you seek.